linazoo/third-phase/microchallenges/responsive-design.md

 # Responsive Web Design

 Look into responsive web design.
 What is it?
 Why is it used?

 - Read: [Beginners guide to responsive web design](http://blog.teamtreehouse.com/beginners-guide-to-responsive-web-design)
-- Go through these slides: [Introduction to Responsive Web Design and Compatability](http://girldevelopit.com/assets/intermediate-html-css/class4.html)
+- Go through these slides: [Intermediate HTML & CSS Workshop slides 143-162](http://girldevelopit.github.io/gdi-featured-intermediate-html-css/#/143)
-	- Do the exercises in the slides using these [practice files](http://girldevelopit.com/assets/intermediate-html-css/class4.zip)
+	- Do the exercises in the slides using these [practice files](http://girldevelopit.github.io/gdi-featured-intermediate-html-css/workshop-files.zip)

 **OR**